 Ref.
 Question Policy Principles

 Z1 Are all issues deemed satisfactory?
 [1]

-Answer Finding/Observation
+Answer Finding/Observatior Finding/Observation

-No The Fire Safety (England) Regulations 2022 introduces a new duty on Berneslai Homes to provide information to residents regarding fire doors.
+Answer No duty on Berneslai Ho regarding fire doors. cover the importance and self-closing devi faults or damage to f The duty includes tha The Fire Safety (England) Regulations 2022 introduces a new duty on Berneslai Homes to provide information to residents regarding fire doors.
 The information given to residents should cover the importance of keeping fire doors closed, that fire doors and self-closing devices should not be tampered with and that faults or damage to fire doors should be reported immediately.
-The duty includes that residents should receive this information when they move into a multi-occupied residential building and then on an annual basis.
+The duty includes that residents should receive this information when they move into a multi-occupied residential building and

 Action/Recommendation Priority Due Date

-Provide the information regarding fire doors - the exact form that the information Medium 17/Apr/2023 will be provided should be determined by the Berneslai Homes; however, it is suggested that it can be in the form of posters displayed conspicuously within the common areas and/or periodic leaflet drops.
+Provide the information regarding fire doors - the exact form that the information Medium 11/Apr/2023 will be provided should be determined by the Berneslai Homes; however, it is suggested that it can be in the form of posters displayed conspicuously within the common areas and/or periodic leaflet drops.

 Ref.
 Question Policy Principles

 Z2 Are all issues deemed satisfactory?

-Answer Finding/Observation
+Answe r Finding/Observation

 Yes This fire risk assessment has been performed by an IFE Registered assessor who is third-party licensed by the Engineering Council and is third-party accredited by UKAS.
 The submission of to the Responsible Person constitutes neither a warranty of future results by the assessor, nor an assurance against risk.
 This fire risk assessment represents the assessors best judgement, and due regard should be made regarding the Limitations Statement contained within this report.